IrvinGil/Diagram_Documentations/README.md

 <img src="static/images/plant_uml_web.png" width="1000px"/>

+> Some syntax and example files are also stored in the `/syntax` directory of this repository.

 ### How to set up on IDE

 Follow the steps on this [repository](https://github.com/stawirej/c4-intellij-live-template) for PlantUML IntelliJ Live Template.